elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/loadbalancer-flavors.md

 # Using a flavor

-To select a flavor for your loadbalancer, add the below to the Kubernetes Service `.metadata.annotations`:
+To select a flavor for your Load Balancer, add the below to the Kubernetes Service `.metadata.annotations`:

 ```yaml
 loadbalancer.openstack.org/flavor-id: <id-of-your-flavor>
 ```

-Note that this is a destructive operation when modifying an existing Service, it will remove the current loadbalancer and create a new one (with a new public IP).
+Note that this is a destructive operation when modifying an existing Service, it will remove the current Load Balancer and create a new one (with a new public IP).

-Full example configuration for a basic loadbalancer service:
+Full example configuration for a basic `LoadBalancer` service:

 ```yaml
 apiVersion: v1